 Effective teaching artists must embody both the creative spirit of a performer and the intentionality of an educator.
-Opera Ignite provides training for music, drama and dance artists who wish to extend their creative practice into schools and community settings.
+Opera Ignite provides training for performing and visual artists who wish to extend their creative practice into schools and community settings.
 Through professional development or one-on-one mentoring, Opera Ignite aims to advance best practices in arts-integrated lesson design, effective communication skills and reflective self-assessment.
 Teaching artist training may occur as part of an ongoing residency program or through a one-time session.

 Buzzword Pittsburgh program is a community-wide iniative designed to provide low-income families with opportunities to engage their children in vocabulary-rich conversation.
 Opera Ignite trained Opera Theater of Pittsburgh performers to lead family engagement sessions, design intentional interactive experiences and foster language development skills for children ages 0-5.
 Opera Ignite also works collaboratively with other Buzzword partner organizations (Children’s Museum of Pittsburgh, Carnegie Science Center, Pittsburgh Ballet Theater, Pittsburgh Parks Conservancy and Pittsburgh Cultural Trust) to share arts-based strategies with their teaching artists and educational staff.